Kim Kardashian Paris Robbery Update: 16 People Arrested

 — SOHH (@sohh) December 26, 2016

-As Inquistr had pointed out during this time, surprisingly, supermodel sister Kendall was not walking the runways as in previous years and like her other supermodel friends such as Gigi and Bella Hadid during the prestigious Paris Fashion Week.
+As Inquisitr had pointed out during this time, surprisingly, supermodel sister Kendall was not walking the runways as in previous years and like her other supermodel friends such as Gigi and Bella Hadid during the prestigious Paris Fashion Week.
 Instead, she was out dancing with her sister Kourtney while Kim had the horrific experience of being robbed at gunpoint.
 Due to the hubbub of the media and paparazzi surrounding the robbery, the focus was on Kim and her absent bodyguard Pascal Duvier, not Kendall’s strange absence from the runway.
 Duvier was guarding the two sisters instead of by Kim’s side, per Kim’s direction.

 When news of the robbery was revealed, many celebrities stepped forward to support Kardashian.
 Supermodel Naomi Campbell recently revealed that she, too, experienced a similar terrifying robbery in Paris four years ago.